mepsrajput/Titanic-Challenge/README.md

 submission.csv	- Predicted Data
 test.csv	- CSV File which contain the test data that need to be used for testing the trained Model train.csv - CSV File which contain the data that needs to be trained

+## How to solve the Challenge
+- The data present in the train.csv needs to be trained by using the apropriate algorithm and then data.csv needs to be tested to predict the values.
+- The Aim is to predict the survivors in the Titanic Incident based on various properties associated with the passengers.